 Responsible consumption and production in the EU: overview and key trends

 Monitoring SDG 12 in an EU context focuses on developments in the areas of: decoupling environmental impacts from economic growth; the green economy; and waste generation and management.
 As Table 1 shows, the EU has made some progress towards decoupling environmental impacts from economic growth, increasing the value added from green products and services, and managing waste.
 However, waste generation as well as the consumption of toxic chemicals have increased over the past few years and average CO2 emissions from new cars are not falling fast enough to meet the target.

 Decoupling environmental impacts from economic growth

 Resource productivity and energy productivity directly monitor how much output (in terms of GDP) an economy produces per unit of used materials or energy.
-Over the past 15 years, the EU has increased its resource productivity by 32.9 % (referring to the period 2002 to 2017), reaching EUR 2.04 per kg in 2017, and its energy productivity by 29.2 % (2001 to 2016), reaching EUR 8.4 per kgoe in 2016.
-These trends can be attributed to the growth of the EU economy, alongside reductions in domestic material consumption (DMC) and gross inland energy consumption (GIC).
-The EU economy grew (in terms of GDP) by 21.2 % and by 22.4 % over the periods 2001 to 2016 and 2002 to 2017, respectively .
-Over the same time spans, GIC fell by 7.2 % (from 2001 to 2016) and DMC fell by 7.8 % (from 2002 to 2017).
+Between 2003 and 2018, the EU increased its resource productivity by 29.6 % (from EUR 1.48 per kg to EUR 1.92 per kg) and its energy productivity by 31.4 %, (from EUR 6.2 per kilogram of oil equivalent (kgoe) in 2003 to EUR 8.1 per kgoe in 2018).
+These trends can be attributed to the growth of the EU economy alongside reductions in domestic material consumption (DMC) and gross available energy (GAE).
+Over the period 2003 to 2018, the EU economy grew (in terms of GDP) by 23.4 % , while GAE fell by 6.0 % and DMC fell by 4.8 %.

 Waste generation and management